 I’ve Received a Fine in NSW, What Happens Now?

-Here’s some general information about what fines are, how to check if you have a fine and what happens if you don’t pay one.
+Some general information is outlined below in relation to what fines are, how to check if you have a fine and what happens if you don’t pay a fine.

 What is a ‘fine’?

-A ‘fine’ is a financial penalty you have to pay to the government for allegedly breaking a law.
+A ‘fine’ is a financial penalty you have to pay to the government for allegedly braking a law.

 Fines are commonly issued in New South Wales for:

-• Public Transport fines such as not having a valid ticket whilst travelling.
+- Public Transport fines such as not having a valid ticket whilst travelling or not tapping on via Opal.

-It’s important to be sure you are paying an actual fine and not a private notice to pay, sometimes referred to as a ‘private fine’, which private business sometimes try to impose for trespasses such as parking without authorisation in a privately owed car park.
+It is important to ensure you are paying an actual fine and not a private notice to pay, which is sometimes referred to as a ‘private fine’, which private business sometimes try to impose for trespasses such as parking without authorisation in a privately owned car park.

-Private fines are not really fines at all, but are a private dispute between yourself and an organisation.
-In some circumstances, you may not even be obliged to pay for a ‘private fine’.
+Private fines are not really fines at all but are a private dispute between yourself and an orgainsation.
+In some circumstances, you may not be obliged to pay for the ‘private fine’.

 Not paying fines

-When you receive a fine, there will be a due date by which you need to pay.
+When you receive a fine there should be a due date by which you need to pay.

-If you don’t pay in time, it will be sent to Revenue NSW who will issue a penalty reminder notice to you stating that you must pay within 28 days.
+If you fail to pay the fine by the specified date it will be sent to Revenue NSW who will issue a penalty reminder notice to you stating you must pay it within 28 days.

 Revenue NSW collects debts for the government in New South Wales.

-If you don’t pay your fine after 28 days, an overdue fine will be issued.
+If you fail to pay the fine within the 28 days provided, an additional overdue fine will be issued.
 Currently, Revenue NSW will add $65.00 (or $25.00 for under 18s) to the amount of the fine when it issues an overdue fine.

-If the debt remains unpaid, Revenue NSW will issue an enforcement order.
+If the debt remains unpaid, Revenue NSW will then issue an enforcement order.

 How to check if you have a fine in NSW